itadventurer/k8s-copy-secrets/README.md

   name: testsecret
   annotations:
     k8s-copy-secret/target-namespace: foo # <---- This line is important
+    # Use following annotation to copy additional secrets to the
+    # target namespace.
+E.g. if you need to copy the CA cert belonging
+    # to your private key
+    #k8s-copy-secret/additional-secrets: testsecret2
 type: Opaque
 data:
   foo: YmFyCg==
   bar: YmFuYW5hCg==
 ```

 1. On startup, `k8s-copy-secret` will attempt to copy all secrets with the
    annotation